preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

-Quick Search and Advanced Search
+Quick search and Advanced search
 ===========================================

-Using Quick Search users can find information in a quick and convenient way.
-How it will work is set up in Omnia Admin.
+Using quick search users can find information in a quick and convenient way.
+How it will work is set up in Omnia admin.

 Here's an example of a search result: